-Research - 10% of total funds (~\$1.29 million): Research funds are allocated to the Bering Sea Fisheries Research Foundation (BSFRF) to support projects that improve available fishery information and help prevent and/or mitigate future fishery disasters.
+Research - ~10% of available funds (\$1,111,347): Research funds are allocated to the Bering Sea Fisheries Research Foundation (BSFRF) to support projects that improve available fishery information and help prevent and/or mitigate future fishery disasters.
 The research projects and budgets are further described in Appendix 2 and are responsive to the research themes described below which were developed in the initial and second draft spend plans.
 Directing fishery disaster research funds to these projects in the spend plan expedites the administrative process and maximizes the amount of time for investigators to conduct research.